Nehal04052/Email-Administration-Application/README.md

   View and update email account details, including mailbox capacity, alternate email, and password.

-# Contributing
-  If you'd like to contribute to the Email Administration Application, follow these steps:
+# If you'd like to contribute to the Email Administration Application, follow these steps:

     1. Fork the repository.
     2. Create a new branch for your feature or improvement.